Guide to Graduate Studies in Physics & Astronomy

 The library system contains extensive on-line resources, such as electronic journals, databases such as the Science Citation Index, etc. These are generally available only from computers on campus.

-The physics building is wired with a 100MB/s network.
-The AirNet wireless service, managed by the University, is available in the library and several other spots in the building.
-All graduate students have direct access to the computers in Room D-119 and in the Graduate Student Lounge.
-Note: Stealing passwords, breaking into computer systems, falsifying E-mail communications, etc. are not mischiefs but crimes, and will be dealt with accordingly.
+The physics building is wired with a 100MB/s network, and wireless services are available at some spots.
+All graduate students have direct access to the computers in Room D-119.
+Stealing passwords, breaking into computer systems, falsifying E-mail communications, etc. are not mischiefs but crimes, and will be dealt with accordingly.

 The Department office is staffed by secretaries and other assistants who are available to help.
 Over the years, these devoted people have earned the respect of all the graduate students (as well as others in the Department).
 They have various special functions, but are often flexible and knowledgeable enough to overlap one another's areas of expertise.

-Those who wish to live on campus should use Solar to apply.
+Those who wish to live on campus should fill out the application on the WEB.
 The on-campus facilities are occasionally overbooked, and it is important to reserve a spot promptly.
+Those who have not received registration and housing information should let us know immediately.

 Off-campus housing for individual students is difficult to find.
 It is not advisable to try to get off-campus housing during the first semester unless you can come here and look for it no later than early August (earlier is strongly recommended), or if you already know students in the University with whom you could share an off-campus residence.
 Furthermore, public transportation is very limited so a car is almost necessary.
 (Some intrepid students survive here for their entire academic career, living off campus with only a bicycle for transportation, but the weather on Long Island does not always lend itself to this arrangement.)
 Most single students who live off campus arrange groups to rent a house.
 To join such a group, one should be here, preferably during the academic year.
 It is then possible to get several people together for such an arrangement or join an existing group when one of its members leaves.